PierreSenellart/nextcloud_timers/README.md

-# Nextcloud Timer App
+# Nextcloud Timers App

-Nextcloud Timer App.
+Nextcloud Timers App.
 Work in progress, not yet functional.

 Place this app in **nextcloud/apps/**